 Do Ferrets Chew Cables?

 Ferrets aren’t rodents and most ferrets aren’t interested in cables.
 They won’t chew them unless they are very bored and they have absolutely nothing else to do.
 Nevertheless, if you have exposed wires around the house, fix that for your sake, not just ferret’s.

 If you close gaps on your furniture, then a ferret won’t destroy it.
 Also, if you keep your ferret entertained, the only thing he will do on the furniture is sleeping.

 Can Ferrets Roam Around The House?

-Yes, ferrets can roam around the house, but not if you didn’t ferret proof it.
+Yes, ferrets can roam around the house, but not if you don’t ferret proof it.
 Don’t leave your ferret alone, keep an eye on him at all times.
-First ferret proof your home, then let your ferret roam around.
+First ferret-proof your home, then let your ferret roam around.

 Yes, ferret proofing sounds like a lot of work, but I think it is worth it once you are done.
 The fact that you can sit down and relax while your ferrets go crazy all over the living room is far better than keeping an eye on them at all times.
 Once you get to know your ferret, you will know what he is interested in and not.
 That can help you adjust the ferret proofing process even more to your ferret and his abilities.